hellocodeco/exist-api-docs/docs/guide/write_client.md

 With our Greatreads example, we'd like to provide `pages_read` data.
 Exist [has a template](/reference/object_types/#list-of-attribute-templates) for `pages_read`, meaning it understands this attribute is for tracking a quantity of pages read, knows it's an integer type, and can provide more detailed insights about it because of this.
 It's preferable to use attribute templates when we can because this gives the user the best experience in getting analysis of their data.
 User attributes can be templated, like "steps", "mood", and so on, or they can be "custom", just like custom tags, where Exist only knows the type of raw data they hold.
 Users can create custom attributes for tracking manually in the Exist apps, or a client app might create one for a user in order to track something it knows about.

-Using a template sounds good, so we want to acquire the templated attribute `pages_read`, meaning we would use the `template` key.
+Using a template sounds right for us, so we want to acquire the templated attribute `pages_read`, meaning we would use the `template` key.
 In this case, if the user doesn't have this attribute, Exist will create it for the user automatically and give its ownership to us.
 So convenient!
 Thank you to whoever created this API 🙏

 But imagine that we had erroneously used the `name` key, for example `{"name": "pages_read"}`, and the user had instead already created a manual attribute they've called `pages_read` which is a *percentage* type, for tracking that they finish all their university readings for each day.
 We would expect to start filling this attribute with integer counts for each day, but we can't — it's the wrong type!
 We wanted the templated integer type, but we got whatever the user had made — oops.
 The acquire endpoint gives us an explicit choice about what we want so we can prevent this.

 On the other hand, let's imagine we're writing a client for updating manually entered attributes, whatever they are.
 We know the user has created an attribute called `pages_read`, and we don't care what type it is, because we just want to make a client interface for every manual attribute of any type.
 In this case, we'd acquire it with `name`, to make explicit that we're okay with non-templated attributes.

+### Releasing attributes

+If we don't want to own an attribute any more, we can release it too.
+This will give up ownership to another service the user has connected that can fill it, or otherwise disable the attribute.
+The release call looks just like acquiring, except we send our array of JSON objects to `https://exist.io/api/2/attributes/release/`.

 ## Creating a new attribute